The Best Beginner-Friendly Travel Rewards Credit Cards

 Business cards

-Best for: Small business owners who spend on shipping, travel, and office purchases Welcome bonus: 90,000 Chase Ultimate Rewards points after spending $8,000 in your first three months of card ownership Annual fee: $95 Earning rates:
+Best for: Small business owners who spend on shipping, travel, and office purchases Welcome bonus: Earn 100,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
+Annual fee: $95 Earning rates:

 Other benefits: